evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob/contacts-and-identities.md

 If you know your partners DID address, you can simply send a invitation request to this user.
 If the other party is also managed on TRUST&TRACE, the system will handle the DID exchange and key pair generation by its self.
 If the other party is managed by an external DIDComm provider, TRUST&TRACE will exchange DIDComm messages for DID exchange with the external agent for you.
 [Continue here](https://github.com/hyperledger/aries-rfcs/tree/master/features/0023-DID-exchange), to read more about the protocol.

 1. [Get my identity] - Whats an identity on TRUST&TRACE and how can i work with it?
-2. [Create a Contact] - entry for you (which is basically like an entry in your mobile phone's address book)
+2. [Create Contact and Invite] - entry for you (which is basically like an entry in your mobile phone's address book)
-3. [Send DID invitation] - you use the TRUST&TRACE invitation logic to send a DIDComm message invitation
-4. [Listen for accepts] - short introduction in listening for DIDComm messages
+3. [Listen for accepts] - short introduction in listening for DIDComm messages

 ### Invitation via Email

 If you don't know the partners DID, you can use the TRUST&TRACE email invitation service.
 A invitation mail including an invitationId is sent to the other party.
 You can also provide this invitationId directly to your partner or to an external system, if you need a more automated invitation process.

 1. [Get my identity] - Whats an identity on TRUST&TRACE and how can i work with it?
-2. [Create a Contact]: entry for you (which is basically like an entry in your mobile phone's address book)
+2. [Create Contact and Invite]: entry for you (which is basically like an entry in your mobile phone's address book)
-3. [Send invitation]: you send a business partner an invitation, signalling that you want to cooperate with him or her: [Invite a Contact] (which could be compared to giving your phone number to someone)
-4. [Answer invitation]: the partner accepts the invitation, which allows secure communication between you two, this can only be done from the [TRUST&TRACE UI] at the moment (continuing with the mobile phone example, your business partner adds you to his or her address book)
+3. [Answer invitation]: the partner accepts the invitation, which allows secure communication between you two, this can only be done from the [TRUST&TRACE UI] at the moment (continuing with the mobile phone example, your business partner adds you to his or her address book)

 # General